pryv/lib-js-monitor/README.md

 ### Know limitations

-- If an event's update makes it "out of scope".
-For example an (in scope) event streamIds[] property is "moved" to a streamId not convered by the scope.
+- If an event's update makes it "out of eventsGetScope".
+For example an (in eventsGetScope) event streamIds[] property is "moved" to a streamId not convered by the eventsGetScope.
 Current Pryv.io API does not provide the necessary snchronization mechanism to detect such change.